tso-ansible/minishift/README.md

 Do these after the vm had been provisioned,

-1 create the centos7 repo
+1 create the centos7 repo but login as root first

-vi /etc/yum.repos.d/centos.repo
+$ vi /etc/yum.repos.d/centos.repo

 [centos]<br />
 name=CentOS $releasever - $basearch<br />